edgepointlearning/edgepointlearning.github.io/collections/_posts/2021-04-07-elearning-localization.md

 * Put repeated phrases or button text in a template (for easy changes later)
 * Contract with a high-quality translator for text and/or narration support

+Further, consider who you’re using to perform your voiceover work.
+For example, if you were recording a course for a Mexican audience, having a Brazilian narrator would be jarring and obviously incorrect for that region’s Spanish dialect.
+As much as possible, find voiceover talent native to the area the course will be released in.

 Even as global communication expands, eLearning localization contracts.
-Adapting your training for [new employee trainings](/blog/how-to-train-new-employees/) in other countries can be challenging.
+And, adapting your training for [new employee trainings](/blog/how-to-train-new-employees/) in other countries can be challenging.

 [EdgePoint](https://www.edgepointlearning.com/) can help with eLearning localization [consulting](/elearning-consulting-services/), [co-development](/co-development-services/), and [custom development](/custom-employee-training/) that helps you meet your team right where they are.
 We work with global translators to get your course done right.